-Our obedience classes have been recently updated and we are seeing dogs and owners progress through classes better than ever before!
-We offer two sets of beginner obedience every year, one starting in September and another in January.
+Our puppy and manners classes have been recently updated and we are seeing dogs and owners progress through classes better than ever before!
+We try to offer two sets of classes every year, one starting in September and another in January.

-Classes consist of an 8 week set priced at $125.00.
+Classes consist of a 6 week set priced at $150.00.
 We have multiple instructors to help you throughout the set and a large facility to accommodate multiple handler/dog teams.
 Please note we will be following COVID-19 social distancing protocols to ensure the safety of all participants and instructors.

 All of our methods are positive reinforcement and they build such a great relationship with our dogs and their handlers.
 We see willing, enthusiastic dogs and handlers that want to continue on because training is enjoyable.

 You can find the date for our next set of classes here.
 We run a set every September and every January.

 I have been involved in the Prince Albert Kennel & Obedience Club in the fall of 2007 when I started classes with my first Shetland Sheepdog named Joey.
 I began assisting with our Obedience classes in the fall of the following year.
 I enjoy working with owners and their dogs and watching the bond between them strengthen.
 There's nothing better than seeing them grow more confident while having fun.

 Being a member of the Prince Albert Kennel & Obedience Club has opened a whole new world of opportunities of events to do with my dogs.
 I started out taking Obedience Classes with my first sheltie Joey and through the club I expanded my interests in dog sports to also include Agility and Rally Obedience.